cafeibit/Azure-Data-Engineering/readme.md

    *  We have seen the .sql() method, which allows to run arbitrary SQL queries on table data.
    *  Another option is to use the Spark domain-specific language for structured data manipulation, available in Scala, Java, Python, and R.

-* Complete the following notebook: Open the 1.Reading Data - CSV notebook.
-Make sure you attach your cluster to the notebook before following the instructions and running the cells within.
-Within the notebook, you will:
+* Complete the following notebook:
   *  Start working with the API documentation
   *  Introduce the class SparkSession and other entry points
   *  Introduce the class DataFrameReader
- * Read data from:
+  *  Read data from: CSV without a Schema, CSV with a Schema
- * CSV without a Schema
+  *  Read data from: JSON without a Schema, JSON with a Schema
- * CSV with a Schema
+  *

 ##  Work with DataFrames in Azure Databricks